VideoCAD

 Size on the screen

-In the box horizontal image size in the 3D window is specified.
+In the box horizontal image size in the 3D Video is specified.
 Near this box, the calculated vertical image size and the Aspect Ratio is shown.

 If the According to camera parameters box is marked, Size on the screen (pix) is taken from camera parameters.
 But only if for this camera the Image size on the Processing tab is not specified.
 If the Image size is specified, the Size on the screen (pix) becomes equal to the specified Image size.

-The Image size in the 3D window can not exceed screen resolution.
-How to model hight resolution images, see the PiP tab.
+The Image size in the 3D Video can not exceed screen resolution.
+How to model high resolution images, see Real image size and the PiP tab.

 See also: According to camera parameters